giuliosavian/CPS---E-compass-with-matlab/README.md

 <!-- INTRO OF THE PROJECT -->
 ## Intro Of The Project
+This project has been made by myself from the cyber physic system course in the university of Padua and it use matlab mobile connected to the phone.
+The phone is a E-compass while the results are diplayed in the PC through matlab.

 In this project we want to realize a very simple electronic compass by using the magnetometer embedded in your smartphone.